 - if you have other ear problems

 Some MEDICINES MAY INTERACT with Uni-Otic drops.
-Because little, if any, of Uni-Otic drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Uni-Otic drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if Uni-Otic drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.